 - 1. State responsibility to establish, implement, maintain & sustain a nuclear security regime applicable to all nuclear material, other radioactive material and their associated facilities & associated activities under the jurisdiction of the State. - 2.
-Identification and definition of nuclear security responsibilities of competent authorities designated by the State (including regulatory bodies, law enforcement, customs and border control, intelligence and security agencies, health agencies, etc) - Integration & coordination of provisions - Continued appropriateness of responsibilities
+Identification and definition of nuclear security responsibilities of competent authorities designated by the State (including regulatory bodies, law enforcement, customs and border control, intelligence and security agencies, health agencies, etc) and all authorized persons

-3. Legislative & regulatory framework to govern the regime

-- establish competent authorities and regulatory bodies - ensure independence (functional & financial) of regulatory bodies - assign nuclear security responsibilities and provide sufficient financial, human and technical resources - ensure proper coordination and communication - establish regulations and procedures for: - evaluating applications & granting authorizations and licenses - protecting the confidentiality of sensitive information & protection of sensitive information assets
+- 3. Legislative & regulatory framework to govern the regime - establish competent authorities and regulatory bodies - ensure independence (functional & financial) of regulatory bodies - assign nuclear security responsibilities and provide sufficient financial, human and technical resources - ensure proper coordination and communication - establish regulations and procedures for: - evaluating applications & granting authorizations and licenses - protecting the confidentiality of sensitive information & protection of sensitive information assets